 Track every dollar down to the cent is my jam.

-This is fabulous because it helps me to keep track of what areas I am weak in.
-Mostly, it’s when my fun money becomes a snobby spending spree.
+This is fabulous because it helps me to keep track of what areas I am weak.
+Mostly, it’s when my spending money turns snobby goes on a spree.

-It’s fascinating to look back over the years worth of budgets and to see the progress I have made or not made.
-Is this what maturing feels like?
+It’s fascinating with a swirl of grotesque to look back over the years and see the progress I have made or in some instances, not made.

 My net-worth obsession has a twin flame also born of angst, frustration, uncertainty.
 Saving.
 I save, all of my money, like a hoarder.
 When I’m not wandering the house in sweatpants.

 Grocery shopping is a way I save money.
-I cash in with my shopping app rewards monthly.
-I have a bit of other side hustles that accumulates a bit of cash.
+I cash in my shopping app monthly and a few low dollar side hustles that accumulates a bit of cash.
 Because a tiny win is still a win.

 NATURE IS MY DRUG OF CHOICE

-I combat many of my antsy feelings with nature plus it’s a great way to decrease my expenses.
+I combat many of my antsy feelings with nature and it’s a great way to decrease my expenses.

 I run a trail by my work because it’s convenient and they pay me to workout.
-Bonus Round: It’s the most scenic trail in town.
+It’s also the most scenic trail in town.

-This formula has prevented me from becoming a blubbery mess.
+This nature based lifestyle has prevented me from becoming a blubbery mess.
 Plus, outside of gas and snacks, everything else is paid for in sweat and steps.
 Free fun is my favorite!

-A majority of my income is funneled into retirement accounts, savings accounts, or investing accounts.
+A majority of my income is funneled into retirement, savings, or investing accounts.
 The rest is taxes and cost of living.
 The fruits of adulting….

 To date, August has proved to be the biggest fluctuation in my income.
 It turns out the market was good for my finances.
-I realized that I have much of my money tied up with market influenced vehicles which explains the fluctuation.
+It was after tabulating the results, that I realized much of my money is tied up to market influenced which explains the big fluctuation.

-I have only been doing this for a few months, I am curious to see how things will shift.
-Hopefully, in this delightfully increasing net-worth momentum.
+I have only been doing this for a few months and I am curious to see how things will shift.
+Hopefully, in the delightfully increasing net-worth direction.